-Kimberly Kelly is Associate Professor of Sociology and Director of Gender Studies.
-She joined the faculty at Mississippi State University in 2009 after receiving her Ph.D. from the University of Georgia.
-Dr. Kelly studies the intersections of religion and reproductive politics, specifically evangelical anti-abortion activism in the United States.
-Her current work addresses the crisis pregnancy center movement, ‘post abortion syndrome,’ and the diffusion of religious ideology into public policy.
+Kimberly Kelly is Associate Professor of Sociology and Director of Gender Studies at Mississippi State University.
+She studies the intersections of religion and reproductive politics, specifically abortion activism in the United States.
+Her previous work addressed the crisis pregnancy center movement, ‘post abortion syndrome,’ and the diffusion of religious ideology into public policy.
+More recently, she is working on a book project about abortion activism in Mississippi, tentatively titled Bible Belt Abortion: Race and Religion in Mississippi.
 Her work can be found in academic journals such as Gender & Society, Signs, and Social Science & Medicine.
 Dr. Kelly teaches courses on gender, religion, stratification, and theory.